 Q. What Information Was Involved?
-While the information potentially affected varies by individual, Alive Hospice’s investigation determined that the information that may have been affected includes name, date of birth, Social Security number, passport number, driver’s license or state identification number, copy of birth or marriage certificate, financial account number, medical history information, treatment and prescription information, health insurance information, username/email and password information, biometric identifiers, IRS pin number, digital signatures, and security questions and answers.
+While the information potentially affected varies by individual, Alive Hospice’s investigation determined that it may include name, date of birth, Social Security number, driver’s license number, financial account number, medical history information, treatment and prescription information, treating or referring physician information, medical record number, health insurance information, Medicare or Medicaid number, username/email and password information.
 To date, Alive Hospice has no evidence that any information potentially impacted by this incident was subject to actual or attempted misuse.

-On July 13, 2018, Alive Hospice began mailing notice letters to individuals who may have been affected by this incident.
+On July 3, 2019, Alive Hospice began mailing notice letters to individuals who may have been affected by this incident and next of kin, as appropriate.
 Alive Hospice is offering potentially impacted individuals access to credit monitoring and identity restoration services for one year without charge.
 Alive Hospice has provided notice of this incident to the U.S. Department of Health and Human Services, as well as required state regulators.

 Q. What Can I Do to Protect My Information?

 We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements, and to monitor your credit reports for suspicious activity.
 Under U.S. law you are entitled to one free credit report annually from each of the three major credit reporting bureaus.
 To order your free credit report, visit www.annualcreditreport.com or call, toll-free, 1-877-322-8228.
 You may also contact the three major credit bureaus directly to request a free copy of your credit report.